ClaverKwenzongo/OptionPricer/README.md

 # OptionPricer

 # This program is a console app.

+The code is hard coded for specific shares: rwx, npn, sol and sab.

 Packages to install:
 - epplus: for the excel loader function